Principles of Data Science

 In a nutshell

 Make discoveries in data and bring value to businesses and organisations.
-With a postgraduate degree in Data Science, you can enhance your exisiting computing knowledge, or gain new skills that can help you secure a role in one of the fastest-growing employment fields in the digital economy.
+With a postgraduate degree in Data Science, you can enhance your existing computing knowledge, or gain new skills that can help you secure a role in one of the fastest-growing employment fields in the digital economy.

-Available with full and part-time study routes, the course provide learners with specialist data science knowledge to apply in a wide range of sectors, including healthcare, commerce, professional services and the built enviornment.
+Available with full and part-time study routes, the course provide learners with specialist data science knowledge to apply in a wide range of sectors, including healthcare, commerce, professional services and the built environment.
 Start dates are available each January and September.

 The University of Salford is a leading regional study centre for computer science - and a great place for you to further your data science journey.
 We are excited to be part of the GM Cyber Foundry, the Greater Manchester city region's blueprint to be a global leader in cyber and digital research and intelligence.

 - Develop an awareness of the latest developments in advanced databases, data mining and big data tools such as Hadoop

 - Gain SAS certification while you study through our partnership with the SAS Student Academy

 - Work with real-world messy data and gain experience across the data science stack

 - Explore 'Big Data', machine learning and data visualisation